Pio La Torre

 Pio La Torre ([ˈpiːo la ˈtorre]; 24 December 1927 – 30 April 1982) was a leader of the Italian Communist Party (Partito Comunista Italiano, PCI).
-He was killed by the Mafia after he initiated a law that introduced a new crime in the Italian legal system, mafia conspiracy, and the possibility for the courts to seize and to confiscate the assets of the persons belonging to the mafia conspiracy.
+He was killed by the Mafia after he initiated a law that introduced a new crime in the Italian legal system, mafia conspiracy, and extended the power of the courts to seize and confiscate assets of people belonging to a Mafia-type association.

 Peasant leader

-La Torre was born in Rocca Tagliata in the outskirts of Palermo as the son of peasants.
-He paid his studies as a construction worker.
-His political activities started as a leader of the peasant movement on Sicily, first in the Confederterra, later on as the regional secretary of the Italian General Confederation of Labour (Cgil) and finally within the Italian Communist Party (PCI).
+La Torre was born in Altarello di Baida, a neighbourhood on the outskirts of Palermo.
+He grew up with five siblings in a poor peasant family, with no water or electricity at home.
+His political commitment began with his enrolment in the Italian Communist Party (PCI) in 1945 and the establishment of a party section in his township, the first of many that he also helped to open in neighbouring townships.
+His political activities started as a leader of the peasant movement on Sicily, first in the Confederterra, later on as the regional secretary of the Italian General Confederation of Labour (Cgil).

+In 1948, he had to leave his family home, ever since his father, worried by the threats of the Mafia, who had come to threaten him by burning down the stable doors, had invited Pio La Torre to choose between continuing his battle by leaving or staying with his family.
+At the time, on the eve of the 1948 Italian general election, several peasant leaders had been killed, including Placido Rizzotto in Corleone (who was killed by the Mafia of Luciano Leggio), Calogero Cangelosi in Camporeale and Epifanio Li Puma in Petralia.

-In 1948 La Torre replaced peasant leader Placido Rizzotto in Corleone who was killed by the Mafia of Luciano Leggio.
-In March 1950 the young student La Torre was arrested in Bisacquino while leading the fight of peasants for land reform through occupations of large estates.
+In March 1950, La Torre was arrested in Bisacquino while leading the fight of peasants for land reform through occupations of large estates.
 He spent 18 months in jail in preventive custody before being released.
+While in jail, his wife Giuseppina Zacco, a daughter of a Palermo doctor who he had married in 1949, gave birth to his first-born son.

 In 1960 he became a member of the Central Committee of the PCI, and in 1962 he was elected as the regional secretary of the party for Sicily.
+In 1961, he graduated in political science at the University of Palermo.

 In Parliament

 La Torre was elected in the Italian Chamber of Deputies (Italian: Camera dei Deputati) for the district of Palermo in May 1972.
-He was re-elected twice and remained a deputy until he was killed by the Mafia on April 30, 1982.
+He was re-elected twice and remained a deputy until he was killed by the Mafia on 30 April 1982.
 La Torre became a member of the Antimafia Commission, formed in 1962 during the First Mafia War, which published its final report in 1976.
 La Torre, together with judge Cesare Terranova, wrote a minority report, which pointed to links between the Mafia and prominent politicians in particular of the Christian Democrat party (DC - Democrazia Cristiana).
+According to the minority report: